n8n-io/n8n-docs/docs/hosting/installation/index.md

 This sections provides guides to install n8n for self-hosting.
 You can use these guides for both the Enterprise and Community editions.

-!!! note "Looking for LangChain?"
+/// note | Looking for LangChain?
 n8n's LangChain support is in beta.
 This means it's not part of the main product yet.
 Refer to [Access LangChain in n8n](/langchain/access-langchain/) for information on how to try it out.
+///

 ## Installation guides for n8n